project-ocre/project-ocre.github.io/docs/architecture/containers/components/webassembly_module/index.md

 Modules can either be pure WebAssembly or Ahead-of-Time (AOT) compiled binaries optimized for a specific platform target.
 In general, the Ocre Orchestration Hub will automatically AOT compile modules on-demand based on the architecture of the deployment target.
 However, there are instances where a pure WASM binary may be preferred.

+{: .note}
-**Note:** Currently, only a single WASM module is supported per container image.
+Currently, only a single WASM module is supported per container image.
 However, we are exploring extending this to support multiple modules and/or components via the WebAssembly Component Model.